 For further information regarding academic dress hire, graduation luncheons and photographs, visit the Graduations section of the Student Centre web site.

-A graduation invitation package giving full details of the ceremony, academic dress hire and three guest tickets will be sent out to you two to three weeks prior to the ceremony.
+A graduation invitation package giving full details of the ceremony, academic dress hire and guest tickets will be sent out to you two to three weeks prior to the ceremony.
 For this reason, you must ensure that the Student Centre has your correct mailing address.